 There are “Socksifiers” for Windows and for Linux.

 For Windows we have for example the SocksCap, a closed but free product for non-commercial use that I have used very satisfactorily for a long time.
 SocksCap was made by a company called Permeo which was the company that created SOCKS reference technology.
-Permeo was bought by
+Permeo was bought by Blue Coat and it discontinued the SocksCap.
+You can still find the file very well

 This is the aspect of the SocksCap when we have “socksified” several applications.
 These applications will access the network through the SOCKS server when we launch them from here: